wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 You can set up an alert to notify you when data reach a certain threshold.

-The following chart sets up variables for in-demand instances limit and on-demand instance usage.
+The following chart sets up variables for on-demand instances limit and on-demand instance usage.
 The visible query shows the percentage.

 ![chart for service limits query](images/service_limit_chart.png)